Niteshy85013/First_labwork_1/README.md

 TOOLS USED

-pycharm as a  code editing
+pycharm as a  code editing,
 Tkinter as a main module

 LINKS